-Over 2,000 National Guard members Deputized by U.S. Marshals
+Over 2,000 National Guard Members Deputized by U.S. Marshals

 |Downloads:

-This work, Over 2,000 National Guard members Deputized by U.S. Marshals [Image 4 of 4], by SFC Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Over 2,000 National Guard Members Deputized by U.S. Marshals, by SFC Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT